willwin4sure/sprl/cpp/src/selfplay/options.md

     1. `dirEps`, `dirAlpha`: If `addNoise` is true, `dirEps` of the priors on the root node will be Dirichlet noise with alpha parameter `dirAlpha`.
     2. `uWeight`: The weight of the U value in the UCT formula.
     3. `initQMethod`, `dropParent`: Child node expansion setting.
+    4. `forcedPlayouts`: If `forcedPlayouts` is true, the all nodes will be forced to play out a certain number of playouts.